thespacedoctor/qubits/README.md

 [PYSYN_CDBS 36852357776]: https://farm5.staticflickr.com/4374/36852357776_03eeaaf8a2_o.png title="PYSYN_CDBS" width=600px

 Finally, you need to make sure the `PYSYN_CDBS` environment variable is set so *pysynphot* knows where these data live.
-Add the following to your `.bashrc` file and don't forget to open a new terminal window before you being to use QUBITS:
+Add the following to your `.bashrc` file and don't forget to open a new terminal window before you begin to use QUBITS:

 ```bash
 export PYSYN_CDBS=/path/to/cdbs/
 ```

-Also make sure you have the `PYSYN_CDBS`[^cdbs] path set in your path.

-        setenv iraf "/usr/local/scisoft/packages/iraf/iraf"
-        setenv IRAFARCH "macintel"
-        setenv PYSYN_CDBS "/Volumes/hdd/project_archive/work_archive/reference/synphot_data"

-I haven't tested this on other machines so let me know what goes wrong with the installation!
+I haven't tested this on many other machines so let me know what goes wrong with the installation!

 ## Usage